 let's focus on practical aspects of getting your deck (self) published as well ideas for self promotion.

-*Note* There are also useful Tarot journal exercises to help stimulate your writing and intuitive skills that go hand in hand with making a deck found on the following links on my site:
+Tarot journal exercises to help inspire your writing & intuition (which go hand in hand with making a deck)

-That said, let’s dig into the nuts and bolts of getting your deck out into the world for all to enjoy!
+That said, let’s dig into the nuts & bolts of getting your deck out there for all the world to enjoy!

 Getting a deck published by a reputable company

-I recommend before sending your work to a publisher that you contact them first and find out if they are accepting new submissions.
-They usually have downloadable submission packets on their sites.
-If you do find a publisher willing to publish your deck, expect it to take at least a year.
-If an advance is offered it will probably not be much more than $1000.
-They may do 10,000 copies the first printing giving you perhaps 9% royalty on the publisher’s net wholesale proceeds.
-They usually will ask for full/sole exclusive rights to license and sell internationally in any form.
-You will probably retain the copyright and the full rights will revert back to you once they’ve stopped printing.
-They can sell them to you at wholesale price (around 50% off), which you may then personalize for your fans and sell on your own website for full price (or include free shipping or some such bonus).
-You can also promote your deck at Tarot conventions and local book signings, etc. Other benefits to being published by a big company are...
-It's great for circulation!
-With (possibly) 10000 copies made the first printing and excellent promotional tactics, your deck will get great exposure.
-You needn't spend so much time and energy self-promoting and, of course, no huge personal financial investment needed.
+Before sending your work off to a publisher, check their site and find out if they are accepting new submissions.
+They usually have downloadable submission packets.
+If you do find a publisher willing to publish your deck, expect it to take at least a year (more likely two).
+If an advance is offered it will probably be less than $1000.
+They may print 5000 ~ 10,000 copies the first printing; giving you perhaps 9% royalty on the publisher’s net wholesale proceeds (info based on 2006 USG contract).
+They usually require full/sole exclusive rights to license and sell internationally in any form.
+You may retain the copyright; in which case full rights will revert back to you once they stop printing.
+They will probably be glad to sell your deck to you wholesale (around 50% off), which you could in theory...personalize for your fans and sell on your site for full price (perhaps including free shipping, inscriptions or some other nice touches).
+You can also promote your deck at Tarot conventions and local book signings, etc.

 U.S. Games 179 Ludlow Street, Stamford CT.
 06902 1800-544-2637